> COLLECTION > AIRCRAFT > SPECIAL INTEREST > V-1 Flying Bomb Replica

 The V-1 bombings primarily targeted locations in southern England, particularly London and the surrounding areas.

-Belfast did face significant aerial bombing during the 'Belfast Blitz' during April and May of 1941, but the V-1 Flying bombs were NOT deployed against the city.
+Belfast did face significant aerial bombing during four nights of the 'Belfast Blitz' during April ~ May 1941 only, but the V-1 Doodlebug Flying bombs were NOT deployed against the city as too far away.
 The main form of aerial attacks on Belfast during the war came from conventional bomber aircraft.

 In conclusion, the V-1 Flying Bomb played a significant role in the Second World War, especially in British cities, as a strategic weapon used to target major urban areas.
 Its simple yet deadly design and devastating impact caused widespread destruction and disrupted civilian morale.